cantering the gaited horse

 Watch: Starting the Gaited Horse in Canter under Saddle

-If you’re up to giving canter a try, the video above might offer some tips.
-The video describes the process I took with Lady, my naturally gaited fox trotting mare.
-First, I focused on establishing a smooth easy gait which is very comfortable.
-Now we are working on canter.
+If want to give canter a try with your gaited horse, the video above offers some tips and describes the process I took with Lady, my naturally gaited fox-trotting mare.
 Our progress has paid off.
 Lady is taking both canter leads without cross cantering or taking the counter lead.

 Watch: How to Break Pace and Cross Canter using Trot Rails